letmaik/vscode-git-tree-compare/README.md

 `gitTreeCompare.iconsMinimal` Option which enables a compact icon layout where only files have icons, comparable to the Seti file icon theme.

 `gitTreeCompare.collapsed` When enabled, shows folders collapsed instead of expanded.
 NOTE: Changing this option requires restarting VS Code.

+`gitTreeCompare.compactFolders` When enabled, compacts (flattens) single-child folders into a single tree element.
+Useful for Java package structures, for example.
+May have a performance impact for large diff trees.